Floppy disk: Usage in the 21st century

 Use in Japan's government ended in 2024.

 Windows 10 and Windows 11 no longer come with drivers for floppy disk drives (both internal and external).
 However, they will still support them with a separate device driver provided by Microsoft.

 The British Airways Boeing 747-400 fleet, up to its retirement in 2020, used 3½-inch floppy disks to load avionics software.

 Sony, who had been in the floppy disk business since 1983, ended domestic sales of all six 3½-inch floppy disk models as of March 2011.
-This has been viewed by some as the end of the floppy disk.
+Wired magazine called it "the death of the floppy disk."
 While production of new floppy disk media has ceased, sales and uses of this media from inventories is expected to continue until at least 2026.